Innovation & Strategies for Digital Interventions in Mental Health

-- The Digital Psychiatrist Chaired by The Lancet Psychiatry Editor, Niall Boyce
+- The Digital Psychiatrist Chaired by Editor, Dr Niall Boyce; The Lancet Psychiatry

-- Global Digital Mental Health, Society and Culture Chaired by Professor Vikram Patel.
+- Global Digital Mental Health, Society and Culture Chaired by Professor Vikram Patel; Harvard University, USA

 In addition to these themes we will have 5 parallel running Workshops in which attendees can choose a subset to attend to encourage mixing of groups and interactions.
 Each workshop will ensure that attendees learn something about psychiatry, digital technology/methodologies, and various forms of culture.
 These workshops include:

 - Beyond The Bullets: How do Chicago gang networks communicate violence and trauma using Twitter?

 - Prison Transition Tools: how can digital technology supplement the reform process for prisoners both inside and outside of prison settings?

 This session will be streamed live from the UK (3pm) reaching out to people from India to California.
 We will combine knowledge exchanged derived from the Lectures and Workshops and we will also involve the public in this discussion.
 The intended digital audience is aimed to excede 1 million+ people.